Grenville College

 Grenville College was an independent boarding and day school situated in Bideford, Devon, England.
 In 2009 the school merged with neighbouring Edgehill College to become the Kingsley School.

 History

 Grenville College was founded in 1954 as a boys’ school by Messrs O. Dromgoole, B. Spain, and W. G. Scott.
 Dromgoole was the first headmaster and drew up the initial prospectus.
 He was succeeded as Headmaster in 1955 by Walter F. Scott.
 The college is named after the Elizabethan sea captain, Sir Richard Grenville, who came from Bideford.
 Walter Scott wanted to offer his pupils opportunities which had not been available to him when he had been a pupil at school.
-This included the setting up of a specialist dyslexia department, which has now been part of Grenville College for 38 years and has earned a national reputation for its excellence.
+This included the setting up of a specialist dyslexia department, which has now been part of Grenville College for 38 years.